libktx/ktx/app/README.md

 #### `ApplicationListener` implementations

-- `KotlinApplication` is an `ApplicationAdapter` equivalent.
-Additionally to providing empty implementations for all optional `ApplicationListener` methods, it also automatically clears the screen and implements [fixed rendering time steps](http://www.badlogicgames.com/forum/viewtopic.php?p=96803#p96803), allowing you to customize time step duration and max time step with its constructor parameters.
-This is a solid base for your `ApplicationListener` implementation if you like working from scratch.
 - `KtxApplicationAdapter` is an `ApplicationListener` extension.
 Provides no-op implementations of all methods, without being an abstract class like `com.badlogic.gdx.ApplicationAdapter`.
-- `KtxGame` is a bit more opinionated `Game` equivalent that not only delegates all game events to the current `Screen` instance, but also ensures non-nullability of screens, manages screen clearing and fixed rendering step, and maintains screens collection, which allows to switch screens knowing only their concrete class. `KtxScreen` is an interface extending `Screen` that provides no-op method implementations, making all methods optional to override.
+- `KtxGame` is a bit more opinionated `Game` equivalent that not only delegates all game events to the current `Screen` instance, but also ensures non-nullability of screens, manages screen clearing, and maintains screens collection, which allows switching screens while knowing only their concrete class. `KtxScreen` is an interface extending `Screen` that provides no-op method implementations, making all methods optional to override.

 #### `InputProcessor` implementations